verida/VIPs/VIPs/vip-6.md

 2. SN-B pushes to SN-A, SN-C
 3. SN-C pushes to SN-A, SN-B

-A user can ping each storage node and confirm replication is configured for a given context.
+A user pings each storage node to confirm replication is configured for a given context.

 ie: `https://storageNodeA/user/checkReplication`

 This will have the following parameters:

+- `did` (required)
+- `contextName` (required)
 - `databaseName` (optional parameter, otherwise checks all databases)
-- `did` (via auth token)
-- `contextName` (via auth token)

 If a node is being added or removed it **must** be the last node to have `checkReplication` called.
-This ensures the node has a list of all the active databases and can ensure it is replicating correctly to the other nodes.
+This ensures the new node has a list of all the active databases and can ensure it is replicating correctly to the other nodes.

-The client SDK should call `checkReplication()` when opening a context to ensure the replication is working as expected.
+The client SDK will call `checkReplication()` when opening a context to ensure the replication is working as expected.

-### Identify valid storage nodes
+### Verify valid storage nodes

-This will lookup the DID document and obtain a list of active endpoints for the user DID and context.
-It will ensure it is pushing data to all the endpoints in the DID document (and remove any it shouldn't be pushing to) for all the databases owned by that user.
+The DID document will be fetched, to obtain a list of active endpoints for the user DID and context.
+The storage node will ensure it is pushing data to all the endpoints in the DID Document (and remove any it shouldn't be pushing to) for all the databases owned by that user.

 This ensures the DID Document is the source of truth for the list of active database replicas for a `context`.